aappddeevv/scalajs-reaction/docs/src/main/tut/docs/redux.md

   // non-native JS trait, we use a "javascript" object for the arguments
   // although that is not necessary, it does make it easier for components
-  // that need to integrate with javascript infrastructure. trait Props extends js.Object {
+  // that need to integrate with javascript infrastructure. note the usage
+  // of props throughout this object.
+We can do this only because it is a
+  // non-native JS trait.
+  trait Props extends js.Object {
     val prop1: Int // e.g. required attribute
     // redux props